What does every UK taxpayer need to think about?

 Donations to charities that qualify for Gift Aid can provide the donor with tax relief whilst also allowing the charity to claim a top-up from HM Revenue & Customs (HMRC).
 For example, if an individual in the additional rate income tax band makes a Gift Aid donation of £20,000, the charity can reclaim £5,000 from HMRC whilst the donor benefits from £6,250 in tax relief.
 The overall impact is that the charity receives £25,000, with a net cost to the donor of £13,750.
 Note that the timing of the donation is important, as it will determine the tax years in which the donor can claim relief.

-- Whilst the gifting of UK assets is typically within the scope of UK inheritance tax, it is worth keeping in mind that certain exemptions are available:
+- While the gifting of UK assets is typically within the scope of UK inheritance tax, it is worth keeping in mind that certain exemptions are available:

 - Grandparents and great-grandparents can also give exempt wedding gifts of up to £2,500; whilst non-relatives can gift up to £1,000.Multiple gifts of up to £250 per recipient (subject to no other allowance being used).